 Through interacting with actual materials, children use their senses and learn through toys, books, play dough, nature and other sensorial materials.
 These build connections within synapses to develop building blocks for learning.

-“More than that, when children play, they engage in abstract thinking which allows them to problem solve and find solutions independently – they develop skills for life.
+“More than that, when children play, they engage in abstract thinking which allows them to problem solve and finds solutions independently – they develop skills for life.
 Children learn best at play as they use all of their senses when they engage in the activity.
 Learning through multisensory methods helps them to build connections between synapses.”
 Ms Nalini d/o Sivaperumal, Principal for Pibos Garden Playschool at Hua Guan adds.

-The term self-regulation refers to the capacity to control one’s impulses, both to stop doing something, if needed (even if one wants to continue doing it) and to start doing something, if needed (even if one doesn’t want to do it).
+The term self-regulation refers to the capacity to control one’s impulses, both to stop doing something, if needed (even if one wants to continue doing it) and to start doing something if needed (even if one doesn’t want to do it).

 This skill is crucial when children begin actual schooling, where they shift between different periods of activities.
 This is different from obedience and compliance as it is innate.
 Children are able to self-regulate regardless of whether there is an adult watching.